justinfx/justinfx.com/content/blog/cpp-bindings-for-go.md

 ## A bit about wrapping C/C++

-I've had a some past experience in writing cgo bindings on top of C and C++ libraries.
+I've had some past experience in writing cgo bindings on top of C and C++ libraries.

 **Author**